charmed-kubernetes/kubernetes-docs/pages/k8s/install-manual.md

 **Charmed Distribution of Kubernetes <sup>&reg;</sup>** is using the **conjure-up** install tool as described in the ['Quick start' documentation][quickstart].
-However, in some cases it may be useful to customise the install:
+However, in some cases it may be useful to customise the install in ways not possible with **conjure-up**:

   - Setting specific options for the master/worker nodes
-  - Adding additional components (e.g. monitoring)
+  - Adding additional components
   - Configuring storage or networking
   - Copying an existing configuration
   - Testing a pre-release version